NGSolve/ngsolve/docs/how_to/howto_parallel.rst

 small functions, practically down to the range of 10 micro seconds.

 The task parallelization is also available in NGS-Py.
-By the *with Taskmanager* statement one creates the threads to be used in the following code-block.
+By the *with TaskManager* statement one creates the threads to be used in the following code-block.
 At the end of the block, the threads are stopped.

 .. code-block:: python

-                with Taskmanager():
+                with TaskManager():
                     a = BilinearForm(fespace)
                     a += SymbolicBFI(u*v)
                     a.Assemble()